Afghanistan Relief Organization: Description

 Afghanistan Relief Organization is a non-political, non-religious, nonprofit 501(c)(3), non-governmental humanitarian organization, registered in both the United States and in Afghanistan, founded in the United States in 1998.
-It is based in Cypress, Orange County, California, USA, and works in Afghanistan.
+It is based in Cypress, Orange County, California, US, and works in Afghanistan.

 ARO was officially formed in 1998 by Abdul Satar, a communications project manager and businessman, and a fellow Afghan, Aboul Fazil Khalili, the grandson of the former Afghan poet laureate, Khalilullah Khalili.
 They wanted to help a region in the northern province of Takhar suffering after a crippling earthquake.

 The organization delivers relief aid in the form of food, medicine, school supplies and winter relief supplies directly to those in need and offers general education programs designed to encourage self-sufficiency.
 ARO provides free education to 1100 girls and boys, as well as providing adult education programs to both women and men at the Technology Education Center (TEC) in Kabul, where it employs Afghan staff.
 The centre operates from 7am to 7pm to accommodate the numbers.
 Courses at the TEC include computing, Dari, Pashtu, English, math, science, and job skills training.

 ARO operates with an all-volunteer team and no paid office or warehouse space and with minimal overhead in the United States.
 The organization spends less than 7 percent on administration and fundraising in the United States and Afghanistan, and attempts to put the maximum percentage of donor contributions to work in Afghanistan.

 Afghanistan Relief Organization is not to be confused with the original UK charity Afghan Relief, set up by the writer and Sufi teacher Idries Shah in 1984 and removed from the registry in 2002, having ceased operations.